-- We will raise a complaint when a resident expresses dissatisfaction with a service they have received, or our response to a service request even if the handling of the request is ongoing. - Making a complaint will never stop or pause us dealing with a service request. - We will provide easy and accessible ways for customers to make a complaint and communicate with customers in their preferred way, making any reasonable adjustments, where appropriate. - We will log all complaints and provide customers with a complaint reference number, and details of who is dealing with their complaint.
-The investigating Manager will be responsible for keeping the customer informed. - Throughout the process we will continue to remind the customer of how to contact the Housing Ombudsman Service for any advice and guidance. - The individual circumstances of each complaint will always be considered and where there is more than one element to a complaint, these will be investigated and responded to individually. - We will make every effort to keep to the timescales at each stage of the complaint process.
+- rectified while and a complaint is about the service they have/have not received.
+Service requests are not complaints, but will be recorded, monitored and reviewed regularly. - We will raise a complaint when a resident expresses dissatisfaction with a service they have received, or our response to a service request even if the handling of the request is ongoing. - Making a complaint will never stop or pause us dealing with a service request. - We will provide easy and accessible ways for customers to make a complaint and communicate with customers in their preferred way, making any reasonable adjustments, where appropriate. - We will log all complaints and provide customers with a complaint reference number, and details of who is dealing with their complaint.
+The Complaint Officer will be responsible for keeping the customer informed. - Throughout the process we will continue to remind the customer of how to contact the Housing Ombudsman Service for any advice and guidance. - The individual circumstances of each complaint will always be considered and where there is more than one element to a complaint, these will be investigated and responded to individually. - We will make every effort to keep to the timescales at each stage of the complaint process.
 If there are valid reasons why this may not be possible, we will explain why and agree revised timescales with the complainant and keep them updated on progress. - We will provide advice and support for customers and deal with issues at the earliest possible opportunity. - If we have failed a customer, we will apologise.
 We will agree and implement a solution with them, and provide compensation, where appropriate. - We will be fair, put things right and learn from complaints to stop issues happening again to improve customer experience. - Details of complaints will be recorded including the reasons behind the complaint, the outcome, and any learning or action taken.
 We will monitor this information and publish it on our website. - An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey will be made aware of how they can pursue a complaint if they wish to.
 Where Irwell Valley ask for wider feedback about services, details of our complaints process will be provided. - We will act on any guidance issued by the Ombudsman when deciding on appropriate remedies.